Top 8 Skills for Project Management Jobs

 Introducing Your “Must Have” Project Management Skills

 What are some of the skills you should hone for any project management jobs you may apply for?
-The following is a list of 8 skills you will need as a project manager:
+Yes, there are technical skills like how to track time on projects, manage risks, produce a plan and so on.
+But there are some other skills you’ll need too.
+Here’s my list of the 8 skills you really need to land that next job.

 1. You Don’t Need to Win any Popularity Contests

-It didn’t take you any time at all when you started in your first project management jobs that the job of the project manager was not to be liked.
-The job of the project manger was to get things done.
+It didn’t take you any time at all when you started in your first project management job to work out that the role of the project manager is not to be liked.
+The role of the project manger was to get things done.

 This means that the project manager is not going to be the most popular person at times.
 This means people’s toes are going to be stepped on from time to time.
 Or, you may have to escalate or report out on someone who has repeatedly missed a deliverable.